marlonbraga/marlonbraga.github.io/_posts/2023-02-16-elegant-pull-request.md

 disqus_comments: true
 ---

 Reviewing someone else's code can be a thankless task.
-Especially when it contains a bible of significant and risky changes.
+Especially when it contains a large amount of changes.

+The ideal is always to opt for small pull-requests.
+But that is always possible.

-However, if there is still love in your heart, there is a way to make life easier for the unfortunate creature who will have to review this almost infinite amount of changes in a code, which, by the way, was not written by him. you can choose to create a good Readme to help you in this task.
+In these cases, we can make life easier for the unfortunate creature who will have to review this almost infinite amount of changes in a code.
+After all, we don't want bugs to make it into our repository's master branch, and this code wasn't written by him.
-~Do small pull requests~
-Make a relevant description of your Pull Request.

-What would it be relevant to put in a PR description?
+A good Readme can be helpful in this task.
+But what would it be relevant to put in a Pull Request description?

 ## Goal